divmain/drydock/README.md

 - `verbose` _boolean_ - indicates whether the mock server should output HTTP transaction data to the console.
 Defaults to `false` if not provided.
 - `cors` _boolean_ - indicates whether the mock server should respond to CORS requests.
 Defaults to `false` if not provided.
 - `cookieEncoding` _string_ - indicates the transformation between raw cookie data and how it is transferred to the client.
 See the `encoding` in [Hapi's state management documentation](http://hapijs.com/api#serverstatename-options) to learn about the available options.
 Defaults to `none` if not provided.
+- `proxyUndefined` _boolean_ - indicates whether requests for unknown routes should be forwarded to the host specified in the HTTP request.
+This requires that the client is configured to use the Drydocks server as a proxy.

 ### Authoring endpoints